 The low aluminum and oxygen contents combined with high magnesium concentration in the liquid steel of trial A0-N lead first to the formation of pure MgO inclusions.
-These inclusions should be transformed completely to MgO-SiO2 type olivine (forsterite) at lower temperature, but can still be found in a significant share in the steel.
+These inclusions should be transformed completely to MgO-SiO2-type olivine (forsterite) at lower temperature, but can still be found in a significant share in the steel.
 The wide region of mixed MgO-SiO2 inclusions with two focal areas, one at very high MgO contents (85-95% MgO) and one with lower MgO contents (60-70% MgO), demonstrate that two different origins, a transformation of MgO and separate formation of forsterite, is likely.
-The predicted formation of MA-spinel could not be confirmed by these measurements, but there are some inclusions with 5 to 10% Al2O3 which can be understood as conglomerates of the former two focal areas of MgO-SiO2 inclusions with low amounts of MA-spinel.
+The predicted formation of MA-spinel could not be confirmed by these measurements, but there are some inclusions with 5-10% Al2O3, which can be understood as conglomerates of the former two focal areas of MgO-SiO2 inclusions with low amounts of MA-spinel.

-5. Summary and Conclusions
+5. Conclusions

-(1) The Al2O3 content of the remelting slag has a strong effect on the chemical composition of the steel after remelting.
+The Al_2O_3 content of the remelting slag has a strong effect on the chemical composition of the steel after remelting.
 By reducing the alumina content, the aluminum and the oxygen contents in the steel are kept at low levels.
-The sulfur content is most strongly reduced and the silicon content is lowered only slightly.
+The sulfur content is most strongly reduced, and the silicon content is lowered only slightly.

-- (2) A protective atmosphere during remelting prevents the oxidation of the electrode and leads to higher silicon and aluminum contents in the steel.
-An advantage of the protective atmosphere on the oxygen and sulfur content could only be found for the Al2O3-free slag. - (3) The reduction of Al2O3 in the remelting slag results in lower amounts of non-metallic inclusions NMI (oxides, oxisulfides), which correlates well with the lower oxygen and sulfur contents. - (4) The Al2O3 content of the remelting slag has also a significant effect on the composition of the NMI.
-With 33% alumina in the slag almost pure Al2O3 type inclusions are formed, ~6% alumina in the slag lead to MA-spinel type inclusions and remelting with alumina-free slags produce dominantly high MgO and MgO-SiO2 (forsterite) type inclusions. - (5) Sulfides (essentially MnS type) were removed by all remelting trials, but the effect was dominant using the alumina-free slag. - (6) Starting from the chemical composition after remelting, the formation of NMI can be well described by thermodynamic simulation with "FactSage 7.3" in "Eqilib" mode.
+A protective atmosphere during remelting prevents the oxidation of the electrode and leads to higher silicon and aluminum contents in the steel.
+An advantage of the protective atmosphere on the oxygen and sulfur contents could only be found for the Al_2O_3 -free slag.

+The reduction of Al_2O_3 in the remelting slag results in lower amounts of NMIs (oxides, oxisulfides), which correlates well with the lower oxygen and sulfur contents.

+The Al2O3 content of the remelting slag has also a significant effect on the composition of the NMI.
+With \approx 33% alumina in the slag almost pure Al2O3 type inclusions are formed, \approx 6% alumina in the slag lead to MA-spinel-type inclusions and remelting with alumina-free slags produce dominantly high MgO and MgO-SiO2 (forsterite)-type inclusions.

+Sulfides (essentially MnS type) were removed by all remelting trials, but the effect was dominant using the alumina-free slag.

+Starting from the chemical composition after remelting, the formation of NMI can be well described by thermodynamic simulation with "FactSage 7.3" in "Eqilib" mode.